-This document (the "Guidance") sets out the Dŵr Cymru Welsh Water (DCWW) guidance for supporting Customers to provide water and wastewater services under the Large User criterion in DCWW's area of appointment.
+This document (the "Guidance") sets out the Dŵr Cymru Welsh Water (DCWW) guidance for supporting Customers to provide water and wastewater services to new Developments in DCWW's area of appointment.

-The Guidance provides a framework to ensure all New Appointments and Variations (NAVs) are treated fairly and in line with the legal and regulatory requirements.
+The Guidance provides a framework to ensure all New Appointments and Variations (NAVs) are treated consistently and in line with the legal and regulatory requirements.
 In particular, DCWW is committed to meeting the aims of Competition Law and meeting the requirements of our licence (i.e. prevention of undue discrimination, undue preference and the misuse of information) including Condition E1.

-If you have any comments or observations in relation to this guidance please contact legal@dwrcymru.com and mark correspondence for the attention of the General Counsel.
+If you have any comments or observations in relation to this Guidance please contact legal@dwrcymru.com and mark correspondence for the attention of the General Counsel.

-2. Supporting Our Customers throughout the Process
+2. Supporting our Customers throughout the Process